 One of the most common uses of the Data Hog Plus is to convert from one type of serial channel to another.
-For example, convert from RS232 to logic level serial.
+For example, convert from USB to RS232 or convert from USB to logic level serial.
 The following sections give complete details on how to enable this functionality.

-Note that configuring the Data Hog Plus to act as a converter is done by either using the SD Card and a batch file (see section 4) or by sending it commands through the RS232 or logic level serial channel (see section 3 and section 6).
+Note that configuring the Data Hog Plus to act as a converter is done by either using the SD Card and a batch file (see section 4) or by sending it commands through the USB, RS232, or logic level serial channel (see section 3 and section 6).
 Before attempting to do this, it is recommended all users learn to do the following first:

-- 1) Connect the Data Hog Plus to your computer using the RS232 connection and a NULL modem adapter. - 2) Power it on. - 3) Install and run the "D-Terminal" program (or use any other terminal application). - 4) Select the port the DH+ is connected to. - 5) Set the baud rate to 19200bps. - 6) Send a CTRL+E to the Data Hog Plus to get a response that starts with "DHP#..."
+- 1) Connect the Data Hog Plus to your computer using the USB or RS232 port. - 2) Power it on. - 3) Install and run the "D-Terminal" program (or use any other terminal application). - 4) Select the port the DH+ is enumerated as (if using USB) or the serial port it is connected to (if using the RS232). - 5) Set the baud rate to 19200bps. - 6) Send a CTRL+E to the Data Hog Plus to get a response that starts with "DHP#..."